VyZX: Formal Verification of a Graphical Quantum Language: Related work

-\paragraph{String diagrams for graphical verification} Concurrently with our own work, \citeauthor{castello2023inductive} \citeyearpar{castello2023inductive} proposed \emph{causal separation diagrams} (CSDs) for reasoning about parallel processes in a proof assistant, which they formalized in Agda.
+Concurrently with our own work, Castello et al. proposed \emph{causal separation diagrams} (CSDs) for reasoning about parallel processes in a proof assistant, which they formalized in Agda~\cite{castello2023inductive}.
 A key difference between our work and their work is that their diagrams enforce a strict temporal ordering of operations: ``Only Connectivity Matters'' is antithetical to their application to logical clocks.
 The lack of OCM leads to restrictions on composition, which is an interesting aspect that many graphical reasoning systems without OCM properties share.
 Their work is very exciting as it implicitly deals with edge labeling, creating a path to reasoning about adjacency.
 We take the simultaneous development of \vyzx and CSDs as a sign of burgeoning interest in process theories and diagrammatic reasoning in proof assistants.